CONTACT US

 Michelle Loux: Right.
 How about when you enter that first conversation with the attorney when they are just outlining the case matter, how do you prepare for that?
 What questions would you ask them in that first interview?

 Steve Haas: My objective in a first interview, other than discovering if my background experience is what they are want.
 To make sure that I am comfortable with the side that I would be representing.
 I have yet to come across one where I was not.
-I have colleagues who heard the merits of a case, understood what council was looking for and said, “This is not a position I would like to support or defend.”
+I have colleagues who heard the merits of a case, understood what counsel was looking for and said, “This is not a position I would like to support or defend.”
 For me, it is a matter of understanding the high-level points of the case.
 Does it match up with my background?
 What do they want?
 A witness report, a deposition, or supporting testimony.
 As much as I enjoy this, I do not ever want to find myself on the side of something where I am defending or advocating for something that counters my beliefs.

 Michelle Loux: Do you write many expert witness reports?
 Have you been deposed versus testifying?
 What happens the most for you?

 Steve Haas: I have done multiple depositions and even more expert witness reports.
 I have found that most cases are settled before they go to court.
 I have had a couple we thought would end up at trial, but they settled.
 I have done expert reports for every case I have had.
-Some have needed multiples as they were rebuttals to a closing council.
+Some have needed multiples as they were rebuttals to a closing counsel.
 It has been a combination of these two to date.

 Michelle Loux: You touched on witness coaching.
 What did that look like to you?
 How did they prepare you for that?